Daniels coming out is brave - Olympic diver Daley

 "The fact that Jake came out is a really powerful message to send.
 It's so incredibly brave it might encourage people to be brave and more people to come out, able to be themselves."

-Daley, who came out as gay in 2013, said the culture among some football fans had to change so players like Daniels do not suffer homophobia.
+Daley, who in 2013 announced he was in a relationship with a man, said the culture among some football fans had to change so players like Daniels do not suffer homophobia.

 "It takes a shift in culture from the top down, where the heads of organisations and governing bodies are creating that accepting and open culture, because if it doesn't start there, it's never going to change," he said.